 Clemente came from a family that is the type who will just stick their noses on their gadgets instead of talking and asking how you are or how your day went.
 Clementine herself is just an okay character.
 I didn’t saw anything special about her though I really admire that she’s not the weakling type.
 She won’t let you abuse her – especially use her.
 She can stand for herself.
 And she is also a great pretender and a liar.

-Clementine’s best friend Ellie actually blackmailed her because Clementine’s parents didn’t know that she went that night.
-Though obviously, she won’t be accused of something just because of that – except if they’ll know that she’s the one who pointed that place to Kit and didn’t accompanied him.
-She didn’t kill him but she’s the one who accidentally sent him there.
-Clementine let her so-called best friend blackmail her for a while but eventually she finally decided to stand up against it.
+Though, Clementine let her so-called best friend blackmail her for a while but eventually she finally decided to stand up against it.
 This is the only thing I liked from Clementine’s character.
 I didn’t like most things about her including how she likes Jake.
 Jake is actually kind and in fact, I liked him.
 It’s just that Clementine is like so high for this guy since middle grade.
-And I just didn’t like how a person can be head over heels to someone.
+And I just didn’t understand how a person can be head over heels to someone.

 The story was fast paced and I was thankful that it has less than 200 pages because I can’t stand the boredom anymore.

 More characters that are connected to Kit’s case have been discovered.
 I was hoping to see more twist and turns in the story but there were also none.
 I was hoping that these new connected characters to Kit’s death might help spice things up but they didn’t.

 “Kit it gone.
 All the probing and questioning and investigating in the world will never change that sad truth.”

 I really hate how things ended.
 It’s frustrating.
 They’re just fooling their selves for thinking that things are alright and that